 The transmission services available to eligible customers are listed in PJM Open Access Transmission Tariff (OATT).
-Customers make requests to PJM on the PJM OASIS for the desired transmission services.
-PJM evaluates each Transmission Service Request to determine the impact to the system and accepts or refuses the request for the transmission service.
-Questions or requests for information regarding transmission service must be made to PJM Member Relations at 610-666-8980 or custsvc@pim.com.
+Customers make requests to PJM on the PJM OASIS for the desired cross-border transmission service products.
+PJM evaluates each Transmission Service Request to determine the impact to the system, and accepts or refuses the request for the transmission service.
+Questions or requests for information regarding transmission service must be made to PJM Member Relations at 610-666-8980 or custsvc@pjm.com.

-The exhibit below lists the transmission services available for PJM RTO.
+The exhibit below lists the transmission service products available for PJM RTO.